Bahna-Darius/Recommendation_system_ML/README.md

 ### Specific Examples

-In the `Data Visualization` Jupyter Notebook located in the `Model` folder, I have included all the visualizations created.
+In the `data_visualization` Jupyter Notebook located in the `Model` folder, I have included all the visualizations created.
 For instance:
 - **Price Distribution**: Shows how prices are spread across different products.
 - **Rating Distribution**: Illustrates the spread of average ratings given by users.
 - **Relationship Between Price and Rating**: Displays how price correlates with average rating.